kprinssu/vitamenulib/README.md

 ===========

 A rudimentary menu system for the Vita built on vita2dlib and C++.
-Each file will have a small license header that it is released under.
 Most of the library (unless specified) will be under the MIT license.

 Features
 --------
 Directonal Pad Support
 Touch Support

-How to
+Background (Colour and images)
+Multi-menu support

+Documentation
 -------
 TODO